ampproject/amphtml/extensions/amp-story/amp-story.md

 ```
 where `page-id` refers to the unique id of an `amp-story-page`.
 You can also use the fragment parameter and the `page-id` value like an anchor link in some use cases.
 See [Integration with Sidebar for Stories](#integrationwithsidebarforstories) for an example.
 ### Sharing a Specific Story Page
 With branching turned on, users will have the option to share the story from the page they are currently seeing.
-If a user selects the option to share from the page they are currently seeing, the URL generated will be in the form described above.
-Note that the implication is that `amp-story-page` ids may be exposed to the user.
+If a user selects the option to share from the page they are currently seeing, the URL generated will be in the form described above. **Important**, branching may expose the `amp-story-page` ids to the user.

 ## Integration with Sidebar for Stories
 The use of `amp-sidebar` is supported for use within `amp-story`.
 See the [Sidebar for Stories documentation](https://amp.dev/documentation/components/reference/amp-sidebar.html?format=websites#sidebar-for-stories) for information on limitations and caveats.

-By combining both branching features and `amp-sidebar`, we can create stories that have a table of contents.
-In order to do this, we make use of the `goToPage` action and URL fragment parameter.
+By using both branching features and `amp-sidebar`, you can create stories that have a table of contents.
+To do this, make use of the goToPage action and URL fragment parameter.

 The following is a modification of the previous [story with a quiz experience](#quiz-example).
 We add an `amp-sidebar` that has in it both a table of contents and out-links to other links of interest.
 While there are two valid ways to link to pages within the story within a sidebar, we recommend using the `goToPage` action.